TreeOfSelf/CarpetSkyAdditions-Reborn/docs/en_us/datapack.md

 `data/carpetskyadditions/worldgen/configured_feature/spawn_platform.json`.
 By default, it loads the structure defined in `data/carpetskyadditions/structures/spawn_platform.nbt` at an offset of (-4, -1) at y=63.

-Sky Islands generated from the command use a configured feature defined in `data/carpetskyadditions/worldgen/configured_feature/sky_island.json`.
-They fall back to the world spawn platform if this isn't defined.

 ---

 ### Built-In "SkyBlock" Datapack Features ###